RudraPrasad07/School-Data-Management-System/README.md

 -------------------------------

 ## Description
-The Student Data Management System is a web-based application built with Java and Spring Boot to manage student data efficiently.
+  *-> The Student Data Management System is a web-based application built with Java and Spring Boot to manage student data efficiently.
 This system provides a set of RESTful APIs for performing CRUD operations (Create, Read, Update, Delete) on student information.
-It is designed to be scalable, efficient, and easily integrable with other systems, supporting educational institutions in managing student records.
+It is designed to be scalable, efficient, and easily integrable with other systems, supporting educational institutions in managing student records.*

 ## Features
 - **Create, Read, Update, Delete (CRUD) Operations:** Manage student records easily with full CRUD functionality.